okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-okta-email/main/index.md

 </div>

-### Discover the convenience of magic links
+#### Discover the convenience of magic links

 As an alternative to OTP, give your users the option to use magic links to complete the email verfication.
-Magic links is a more convienent because it reduces the number of steps a user needs to take to verify their identity down to a single click.
-For more information about magic links, including how to integrate the feature in your app, see [Integrate magic links](#integrate-magic-links)
+Magic links is a more convienent method because it reduces emai verification down to a single step - click of an email link.
+See [Integrate magic links](#integrate-magic-links) for step-by-step instructions on how to integrate magic links into your app.

 ## Integrate enrollment flow